Olasogbaferanmi/B2B-Sales-Workload-Analysis/README.md

 # B2B Sales Operations: Workload & Capacity Analysis 📊💼

 ## 📌 Project Overview
 Most sales dashboards only track top-line revenue, which masks underlying inefficiencies and rep burnout.
-In this project, I used **SQL (T-SQL)** to analyze a B2B dataset of 50 sales representatives generating $10.4M in revenue.
+In this project, I used Microsost SQL server to analyze a B2B dataset of 50 sales representatives generating $10.4M in revenue.

 I built an automated **Workload Distribution Engine** to normalize revenue against account capacity, identifying severely overloaded reps and uncovering hidden excess capacity within the team.